fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.SQLDatabase/v1.6.1/Get-AzureSqlDatabaseServer.md

 ```

 ## DESCRIPTION
-The **Get-AzureSqlDatabaseServer** cmdlet gets information about the instances of ssSDS Server in the current subscription.
+The **Get-AzureSqlDatabaseServer** cmdlet gets information about the instances of Azure SQL Database Server in the current subscription.
 If you specify a server by name, this cmdlet returns an object that contains information about that server.
 Otherwise, the cmdlet returns information about all the servers.